ManuelDelpero/WGS/README.md

-# Enhanced Scalable WGS Pipeline in Snakemake
+# Enhanced Scalable WGS, WES, and panels Pipeline in Snakemake

-This pipeline is designed for efficient processing and analysis of Whole Genome Sequencing (WGS) data.
-Utilizing renowned tools like `GATK4`, `hisat2`, `samtools`, `fastqc`, and `htseq-count`, this pipeline streamlines your WGS data workflow.
+This pipeline is designed for efficient processing and analysis of Whole Genome Sequencing (WGS), Whole Exome Sequencing (WES), and gene panels data.
+Utilizing renowned tools like `GATK4`, `minimap2`, `samtools`, `fastqc`, this pipeline streamlines your WGS data workflow.
 Configure the pipeline easily through the `config.yaml` file, which holds all essential parameters.

 ## Getting Started: Prerequisites